kossiitkgp/docs/events/kwoc.md

 It is suggested a group of dedicated people from KOSS handle complaints and queries through out KWoC.
 The responsibilities can be split shift wise - One group can handle complaints during the day and the other during the night.
 However, **please make sure that the queries are answered within 24 hours**.
 KOSS members should be active at the following places to answer queries and complaints

-- Facebook Page of KOSS
+- Facebook, Instagram, Twitter, and Linkedin of KOSS account.

 - KWoC Slack workspace